-- Under Use braille (preview), select Download and install braille.
+- Under Use braille, select Download and install braille.
 (This will take some time.
 Windows will also ask if you’re sure that you want to allow Windows to make changes to your PC.)

-- When download and installation is complete, select Enable braille.
+- When download and installation is complete, select Turn on braille .

 Using your braille display with other screen readers

 If you already use your braille display with another screen reader, or Narrator doesn’t work immediately with your braille display, you may need to change the driver Windows uses to communicate with your display.
-To do this, press Windows logo key + Ctrl + N to open Narrator settings, and select an option under Change your braille display driver.
+To do this, go to Narrator settings and select an option under Change your braille display driver.
 The driver used by Narrator is preceded by "(Narrator)."

 To remove Narrator braille from your PC: